SharedMobility/BikePredict/conslice/comments.md

 ### c021
 The class ` .pac-container ` is defined by Google.
 We hide it so that the user does not see what we feel is an unnecessary drop-down list below the address input as the user enters data.

+### c022
+Uses fixed width.
+If font-size changes, can break code.